mph-/lcapy/doc/schematics.rst

 of components with a vertical orientation have the same x coordinate, whereas nodes of horizontal components have the same y coordinate.

-The component orientation is specified by a rotation angle.
-This angle is degrees anticlockwise with zero degrees being along the positive x axis.
-For example,

-   >>> cct.add('D1 1 2; rotate=45')

-The component orientation can also be specified by a direction attribute.
+The component orientation can be specified by a direction attribute.
 Note, this rotates the component:

 - right (0 degrees)